Learning, Student Engagement & Success

 English as a Second Language (ESL)

 This program offers individuals whose native language is not English an opportunity to improve their ability to understand, speak, read, and write in English.
 Students entering the program are assessed to determine areas of strengths or weaknesses.
 At the introductory level, instructors assist students with developing the conversational skills needed for day-to-day survival and success in the workplace.
-At the intermediate and advanced levels, more detailed attention is given to grammar, language usage, sentence structure, composition, and pronunciation in order to strengthen the student’s confidence in using English.
-Instructors provide a variety of instructional activities for students including computer-assisted learning, small and whole group instruction, and individual assistance.
+At the intermediate and advanced levels, more detailed attention is given to grammar, language usage, sentence structure, composition, and pronunciation to strengthen the student’s confidence in using English.
+Instructors provide various instructional activities for students including computer-assisted learning, small and whole group instruction, and individual assistance.

 Classes are available at Vance-Granville Community College’s campuses and other sites throughout the college’s service area.
 All English as a Second Language classes are free.